slacknate/bbsed/README.md

 * If the user drag-selects a sprite in the HIP image list, there is an off-by-one error and the wrong sprite may be displayed under certain circumstances
 * Animation dialog cannot currently show effects (it is completely unimplemented)
+* Animation dialog frame data display currently does not take into account moves that can be held or hit multiple times
 * Palette dialog gradient tool needs some improvements (in terms of gradient generation math)

 # Shoutouts